jimmindungu3/Phase-1-project/README.md

 # Crypto Markets Updates

-Crypto Markets Updates is a web application that has been designed to offer up-to-date data on crypto currencies.
+Crypto Markets Updates is a web application that has been designed to offer up-to-date data on cryptocurrencies.
 The application uses HTML, CSS, and JavaScript technologies making it lightweight.

 # Installation